quantlibnode/quantlibnode/README.md

 * [node-gyp](https://github.com/nodejs/node-gyp) ~3.0.3
 * QuantLib, QuantLibAddin, ObjectHandler source code according to [version matrix](#version-matrix), they need to be put in the same directory
 * `boost` - which is required to build QuantLib

+> for Mac OS X and Linux, QuantLib projects must be built with `-std=c++11` this flag is required by node

 #### Set environment variable